max-k7v/maksym-kurdyukov-info/content/notes/hugo-minimal-setup.md

 ```

 ## Just numbers
-Empty page rendered in 1ms
+Empty page rendered in 1ms.

 ![GET Time](1ms-page.png "Render time of empty page")

-Rendering of page with few images ~10ms
+Rendering of page with styles and images up to ~10ms.

-Rendering of acceptable video frame ~40ms (24 fps)

 ## Ignore working files
 Ignore for source control `file:.gitignore`